No one will like me if they know the truth.

 Are you worried what others will think if they find out your past isn’t blemish free?
 Do you go to great lengths to keep it a secret?

-The fear of judgement can make us do crazy things.
+The fear of judgment can make us do crazy things.

 I didn’t want anyone to know what I had done.